 And while Valentine's Day is not technically a holiday, it does tend to bring people to Rome for a romantic getaway.
-And since it's a weekend, and coinciding with a Six Nations match, I think it may be busier than usual that weekend in Rome.
+And if it's on a weekend, and particularly if coinciding with a Six Nations match, it may be busier than usual that weekend in Rome.

 If you read my site, you know that I love eating foods in season in Italy, which is how most Italians eat them as well!
 Of course winter fruits and vegetables are in season now.
 This includes apples, pears, oranges, pomegranates, cauliflower, broccoli and squash, but again, if you've been reading my site, you know I am a big fan of these two winter foods: artichokes and puntarelle (chicory salad with anchovy garlic dressing.)

 But Rome in February means it's time for Carnevale treats: castagnole and frappe.
 They are fried and they are sugary, which goes oh so well with the cold brisk February air in Rome!

 Both Castagnole and Frappe are fried dough with sugar, but in different ways.
 Castagnole are puffy and soft, coated with granulated sugar.
 Frappe are crunchy, topped with powdered sugar.
 You will find these in almost any pasticceria (pastry shop) in Rome in February.

 If you want a real in-depth view of foods in season in Rome in February, head over to my friends' website at Casa Mia.